Chapter 4 Travel-Related Infectious Diseases

 CONTRAINDICATIONS AND PRECAUTIONS

-Pregnancy—MMR vaccines should not be administered to pregnant women or those attempting to become pregnant.
-Because of the theoretical risk to the fetus when the mother receives a live virus vaccine, women should be counseled to avoid becoming pregnant for 28 days after receipt of MMR vaccine.
+Pregnancy—MMR vaccines should not be administered to pregnant women or to those attempting to become pregnant.
+Because of the theoretical risk to the fetus when the mother receives a live-virus vaccine, women should be counseled to avoid becoming pregnant for 28 days after receipt of MMR vaccine.

 Immunosuppression—Enhanced replication of live vaccine viruses can occur in people who have immune deficiency disorders.
 Death related to vaccine-associated measles virus infection has been reported among severely immunocompromised people.
-Therefore, severely immunosuppressed people should not be vaccinated with MMR or MMRV vaccine (for a thorough discussion of recommendations for immunocompromised travelers, see Chapter 8, Immunocompromised Travelers):
+Therefore, severely immunosuppressed people should not be vaccinated with MMR or MMRV vaccine.
+For a thorough discussion of recommendations for immunocompromised travelers, see Chapter 5, Immunocompromised Travelers.

 - People with leukemia in remission, and off chemotherapy, who were not immune to measles when diagnosed with leukemia, may receive MMR vaccine.
 At least 3 months should elapse after termination of chemotherapy before administration of the first dose.